tinyfog/raspiblitz.space/README.md

 npm run build
 ```

-You then find the compiled page in: `dist` folder.
+You then find the compiled page in: `docs` folder.
+This folder is needed so that the resulting page can be hosted by github-pages.

 For further dev info see Astro framework docs page:
 https://astro.build/